 Litecoin was once seen as having some connection to Bitcoin.
 When it first debuted in 2011, Charlie Lee, a former Google employee and the project’s founder described Litecoin as a “lite version of Bitcoin.

 This statement was published on a well-used Bitcoin forum at the time.
 After all, the creators of Litecoin have frequently announced their intention to provide a silver alternative to Bitcoin’s gold.

 As a result, Litecoin and Bitcoin share several characteristics, including:

 Exchanges and Storage

-Investors frequently believe that transactions done using Litecoin and Bitcoin are highly comparable.
+Investors frequently believe that transactions done using LTC and BTC are highly comparable.
 They are simple to obtain by using a mining ring or purchasing from the trade.

 They must be kept in a “wallet” to be retained securely in between transactions.
 As time passes, their prices become even more unstable.

 Evidence of Work

 The fact that both cryptocurrencies operate on proof-of-work ecosystems is another commonality.
 So, as already said, the technology that makes it possible to mine both currencies is comparable.